Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Michael Cornacchio

 #### Status:
-This change is currently awaiting acceptance.
+This change has been accepted.

 #### Results
 * Before contrast modification: